TRAINING METHODS

 REWARDS

 We believe in the power of the treat!
-After all, one of the most important ingrediants for successful training is an animals motivation to work.
-Not all dogs come to training ready and willing to work in the beginning.
+One of the most important ingredients for successful training is an animal’s motivation to work.
+However, not all dogs come to training ready and willing to work at the start.
 That is why it is the trainers job to find that dog’s individual motivations and utilize them to create a happy, harmonious training relationship.
-There’s nothing worse than seeing a trained dog that looks miserable performing its obedience commands.
+There’s nothing worse than seeing a trained dog that looks miserable following through on their obedience commands.
 That is why we put such an emphasis on the teaching phase of training!
-We want our training canines to be excited to work and we want the canines relationship with their owner to grow stronger.
+We want our training canines to be excited to work and we want the dogs relationship with their owner to grow stronger.

 CORRECTIONS